Muges/ambientsounds-curses/readme.md

 ## Sounds

-The sound files, as well as their licenses and author are available in the [ambientsounds](https://github.com/Muges/ambientsounds) repository.
+The sound files, as well as their licenses and authors are available in the [ambientsounds](https://github.com/Muges/ambientsounds) repository.